FilipK206/pong_game/README.md

 Pong is a classic arcade game where players control paddles and try to hit a ball past their opponent's paddle.
 The game features a simple user interface and basic gameplay mechanics.

+This repository contains the source code for a Python implementation of the Pong game.
+The game has been developed using the Pygame library.
+The primary file `main.py` contains the object-oriented version of the game code.
+The `pong.py` is the inital version of the game.

+## Game Mechanics

+The object-oriented version of the Pong game introduces several new mechanics:
+- The game is organized into classes such as `Ball`, `Paddle`, and `Game` to improve code structure and maintainability.
+- The `Ball` class manages the movement and collision of the ball, while the `Paddle` class handles the movement of the player and opponent paddles.
+- Smooth movement of the opponent paddle has been implemented using interpolation, making the opponent's movements more natural and responsive.
+- The game includes a main menu and result menu implemented as classes, allowing players to navigate through different game states seamlessly.

 ## Features

 - Player vs. computer gameplay